-Pro-Cycladic settlement at Skarkos: Here the largest & now most important known settlement of the procycladic world of the middle of the 3rd millenium B.C. was discovered.
+Pro-Cycladic settlement of Skarkos: Skarkos is the largest and most important known settlement of the procycladic world.
+It is estimated that was established during the 3rd millennium B.C.
 The good condition, in which this unique settlement was found, makes it possible to admire its advanced architecture.
-The buildings – some of them two storied - were organized according to town planning, with a water supply system using rain water.
-Clay pots, signets & marble figurines were uncovered as well as metal, bone & stone utensils & tools, part of which can be seen in the Archaeological Museum in the town hall.
+The buildings – some of them two storied - were organized according to town planning with a water supply system using rain water.
+Clay pots, signets and marble figurines were uncovered as well as metal, bone and stone utensils and tools, part of which can be seen in the Archaeological Museum.
 The excavation site has been open to visitors since 2009.

-The lighthouse of Ios: Built at the end of the 18th century by French technicians, it was renovated in 2005, using original materials & methods.
+The lighthouse of Ios: Built at the end of the 18th century by French technicians, it was renovated in 2005, using original materials and methods.
 It is open to visitors.